Previous Page: Is It Spirituality Vs Religion?

 It is certainly not necessary for everyone, but I feel delighted that my path has taken me to a place where I can join my mind in celebration of God and Jesus within a Church.
 I am also delighted to celebrate with those whose spirituality is expressed in other religions or in none.

-for Spirituality Vs Religion
+Move to the Contents List for these articles on Spirituality Vs Religion